Bryce-Davidson/victoria-segments/README.md

 Victoria Segments is a web-based platform that was envisioned to serve as a central hub for sharing and discovering short walks in the city of Victoria, BC.

-Built with Next.js, React, Mapbox, and hosted on Vercel, the project was born out of a personal desire to curate high-quality daily activities within the city.
-The website, victoria-segments.com, was intended to be an excellent resource for both locals and tourists.
+Built with Next.js, React, Mapbox, and hosted on Vercel, the project was born out of a personal desire to curate high-quality daily activities within the city, and the website, victoria-segments.com, was intended to be an excellent resource for both locals and tourists.

 Despite the Victoria Tourism Bureau already building a similar website, they expressed appreciation for the concept.
 The development of Victoria Segments was not only an enjoyable journey but also a great learning experience with some of my favourite technologies!

 ### Contact